 |Pediatric patients weighing 11 kg to less than 20 kg||0.5 mg/kg to 1.25 mg/kg twice daily (1 mg/kg to 2.5 mg/kg per day)||0.5 mg/kg to 2.5 mg/kg twice daily (1 mg/kg to 5 mg/kg per day)|

-BRIVIACT injection may be used for adult patients when oral administration is temporarily not feasible [see DOSAGE AND ADMINISTRATION].
-BRIVIACT injection should be administered intravenously to adult patients at the same dosage and same frequency as BRIVIACT tablets and oral solution.
-The use of BRIVIACT injection in pediatric patients has not been studied.
+BRIVIACT injection may be used when oral administration is temporarily not feasible [see DOSAGE AND ADMINISTRATION].
+BRIVIACT injection should be administered intravenously at the same dosage and same frequency as BRIVIACT tablets and oral solution.

-The clinical study experience with BRIVIACT injection is limited to 4 consecutive days of treatment.
+The clinical study experience with BRIVIACT injection is up to 4 consecutive days of treatment.

 Administration Instructions For BRIVIACT Tablets And BRIVIACT Oral Solution